msmichellegar/style-flip/README.md

-# All Frills
+# All Frills / Flipbook

 A showcase project.
-Not for the frill-hearted.
-Currently under construction [here](http://all-frills.herokuapp.com/).
+Currently under construction.

 ### What is this built in?